OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-103-en.md

   - Support dropping resolve requests when BPU has long-term correct predictions, reducing BPU read conflicts and power consumption at the same time ([#5759](https://github.com/OpenXiangShan/XiangShan/pull/5759))
 - Bug fixes
   - Get empty state directly from backend, fixing the issue of MMIO fetch getting stuck in specific scenarios ([#5787](https://github.com/OpenXiangShan/XiangShan/pull/5787))
-  - Fix the issue where IFU failed to send exceptions other than illegal instruction to backend when handling RVC instructions that are close to page boundaries ([#5959](https://github.com/OpenXiangShan/XiangShan/pull/5959))
+  - Fix the issue where IFU failed to send instructions to backend when handling RVC instructions that are close to page boundaries ([#5959](https://github.com/OpenXiangShan/XiangShan/pull/5959))
   - Fix the issue where ICache `s1_itlbPbmt` register has incorrect bit width ([#5962](https://github.com/OpenXiangShan/XiangShan/pull/5962))
   - Fix the issue where IFU had incorrect instruction concatenation and metadata selection when handling RVI instructions that cross MMIO-cacheable boundaries ([#5985](https://github.com/OpenXiangShan/XiangShan/pull/5985))
 - PPA optimizations